Small $x$ behavior in QCD from maximal entanglement and conformal invariance: Introduction

+Hence, determining the central charge of the effective small $x$ theory is of direct phenomenological importance: it predicts the power-law growth of gluon structure functions.
+The assumption of maximally entangled state, combined with conformal invariance, reduces the problem of computing structure functions at small $x$ to identifying the CFT that governs the dynamics of reggeized gluons (in Lipatov's spin chain which is introduced in the following paragraph).

 To carry out this program, we need an effective small $x$ QCD theory that allows to treat the exchange of an arbitrary number of reggeized gluons.
 Such an effective theory was constructed by Lipatov, who found that the equations governing reggeized gluon interactions in multicolor QCD can be reformulated as a quantum spin chain problem \cite{Lipatov:1993yb}.
-Specifically, the relevant Hamiltonian turned out to be equivalent to the integrable $XXX$ model with zero spin.
+Specifically, the relevant Hamiltonian turned out to be equivalent to the integrable XXX model with zero spin.
 This is not only satisfying from a mathematical stand point of view, but means that we can apply the powerful methods developed for exactly solvable models to high-energy QCD.
 The spin chain picture becomes even richer when viewed through the lens of conformal field theory (CFT).
 In condensed matter physics, the connection between integrable chains and CFT has been a cornerstone for understanding critical phenomena.

 Recent work has begun exploiting the spin chain picture to connect DIS with quantum information theory.
 Based on the proposal of \cite{Kharzeev:2017qzs}, the authors of~\cite{Hao:2019cfu,Zhang:2021hra} studied the scattering process as a local quench in Lipatov's spin chain.
 They found that the entanglement entropy in DIS grows logarithmically with time after the quench as In their work, the authors implicitly assumed that the spin chain can be described by a CFT with central charge $c=1$.
-In this work, we will prove this assumption, that leads to the behavior of gluon structure functions at small $x$ \cite{Kharzeev:2017qzs,Hentschinski:2021aux,Gursoy:2023hge,Hentschinski:2023izh,Hentschinski:2024gaa,Datta:2024hpn}.
+This leads to the behavior at small $x$ \cite{Kharzeev:2017qzs,Hentschinski:2021aux,Gursoy:2023hge,Hentschinski:2023izh,Hentschinski:2024gaa,Datta:2024hpn}.

 The central charge $c$ is a fundamental invariant that characterizes conformal field theories and appears in many physical observables.
 In the specific context of integrable quantum systems studied via Bethe Ansatz methods, finite-size corrections provide the most direct path to extract the central charge.